 She didn’t want to lose them to another, or worse: lose track of where they were, in the sea of tiny figures.
-So she darted over to the wall, checked her reflection in a piece of broken glass, wiped a random dirt smudge off her face and finger-combed a few strands of silky black hair behind her ears, away from her eyes.
-Then, she vaulted down the stairs, using the hand rails wherever she could to skip several steps at once on every floor, grinning like the little kid she was.
+So she tore her eyes away, darted over to the wall, checked her reflection in a piece of broken glass, wiped a random dirt smudge off her face and finger-combed a few strands of silky black hair behind her ears, away from her eyes.
+Then she vaulted down the stairs, using the hand rails wherever she could to skip several steps at once on every floor, grinning like the little kid she was.

 Maybe she’d share the haul.
 Probably not.
 Though they were like a family, they weren’t.
 She had none.
 None of them did.
-Similar stories: Something really bad happened, they ran away from someplace and were drawn to the others’ success.
-More than them, though, she enjoyed the freedom of the streets, taking up with glee all the necessary professions: begging, pick-pocketing, group scams... ways to relieve the grown-ups of their money.
+Most told the same sad story: something really bad happened, they ran away from someplace, and were drawn to the group's success.
+In her usual contrary manner, however, she rather enjoyed it, taking up with glee all the street's professions: begging, pick-pocketing, group scams... many clever ways with which to relieve unsuspecting grown-ups of their money.

 The closer she got to them, though, the more her doubts harassed her.
 They were all rather scary looking, and they seemed to be planning something sinister... arguing extra quietly, pointing at places they shouldn’t be, and shooting each other critical, dubious looks in response to heated statements.
 The one she’d chosen seemed particularly invested in it all.
 Middle-aged American looking guy, with thinning dark brown hair and strong, stern features.
 His cool, commanding demeanor suggested he was the boss, so... money!

 Gun!
 A gun, just under the jacket.
-She put extra effort into pretending that she’d not noticed any of them at all, and slid away.
+She put extra effort into pretending that she’d not noticed them at all, and slid away.

 A strong hand grabbed the back of the dress, so quickly and forcefully that she almost failed to stifle a scream.